The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 Just a final point to consider regarding all of the above.
 Once A.I. has drowned out human creations comprehensively (when it has hoovered up more or less all historical and presently accessible creative human content), it will be “learning” mainly from other A.I. generated content, resulting in a downward spiral.

 In short, A.I. cannot actually produce anything original – it is dependent on humans for creativity, not the other way around.
-It is a shame that so many humans would so easily undervalue their own intelligence and creativity, but this is clearly the trend, which I would ascribe to a general decline in our civilisation.
+It is a shame that so many people would so easily undervalue their own intelligence and creativity, but this is clearly a strong trend, which I would ascribe to a general decline of our civilizations at the end of an era (a topic in my essays).

-To wrap up this topic, I feel there need to be purists among us who would preserve their organically created human content by eschewing artificial intelligence, which can only really be achieved by abstaining from it.
-Only a purist stance will be truly effective on a personal level.
+Wrapping up, I feel there need to be purists among us who would preserve their organically created human content by eschewing artificial intelligence, which can only really be achieved by abstaining from it.
+Only a purist stance will be truly effective on a personal level in my view.

 I fully respect everyone’s individual decisions on this matter, though, and I’ve given a lot of thought to the fact that I know many (probably most) of you have a lot more flexibility than I have when it comes to these issues.